 As airport security lines get longer, luggage must get smarter.
-This carry-on is built like a tank and can be located anywhere in the world via a reliable smartphone app — unless you trust the airlines to track your lost bags.
+The Raden A22 is carry-on luggage built like a tank that can be located anywhere in the world via a reliable smartphone app — unless you trust the airlines to track your lost bags.
 It can also charge your smartphone 4 times with its 7,800 mAh battery, in roughly the same amount of time it’ll take all those people in front of you to take off their shoes.

 No Man’s Sky